qiscus/qiscus-sdk-android/docs/api-reference.md

 }
 ```

-After you register the receiver, now you can subscribe to specific event you need to know.
-What you need to do is you must create a method with org.greenrobot.eventbus.Subscribe annotation, the method name is up to you, but the parameter in your method must be equal with the event class which you want to listen.
+> *After you register the receiver, now you can subscribe to specific event you need to know.
+What you need to do is you must create a method with **org.greenrobot.eventbus.Subscribe** annotation, the method name is up to you, but the parameter in your method must be equal with the event class which you want to listen.*

-### New Messages
+* On receive *comment*

-Class for this event is com.qiscus.sdk.chat.core.event.QiscusCommentReceivedEvent so now we can create a method that listen with this class type.
+> *Class for this event is **com.qiscus.sdk.event.QiscusCommentReceivedEvent** so now we can create a method that listen with this class type.*

 ```java
 @Subscribe